- What are Dental Implants?

 How Much Do Dental Implants Cost in Costa Rica?

-One of the reasons many people who wish to get dental implants head to Costa Rica is because dental implant procedures in Costa Rica are more cost-effective than dental implant procedures in the United States and Canada.
+One of the reasons many people who wish to get dental implants are traveling to Costa Rica is because dental implant procedures in Costa Rica are more cost-effective than dental implant procedures in the United States and Canada.

 In fact, dental implants are so affordable and inexpensive in Costa Rica, that even after accounting for the plane flight and cost to stay, dental implant patients come out ahead.
 This is why many U.S. individuals needing dental implants head to Costa Rica for the procedure.